dustinpfister/blog_posts/_posts/threejs-wireframe.md

 ## 6 - Using the override material scene object property to set all mesh objects into a wire frame mode

 I think I should take a moment to write about the material override property of the scene object at this point that can be used to set a materials that will be applied to all mesh objects.
+This scene object property can be used to set all mesh object to a single material that is set in wire frame mode, and then everything can be set back again by just stetting the value of the property back to the default value of null.

 ```js
 (function () {